iana-org/dnssec-keytools/docs/README.md

 [Test Documentation](aep-keyper-test.md) describes how to test the KSR Signer using the AEP Keyper HSM.

-[Claims-Arguments-Evidence Framework](assurance-cases.md) documents the operational assurance exercise performed on the system software.
+[Assurance cases](assurance-cases.md) documents the security claims about the system software and shows they are valid using a Claims-Arguments-Evidence notation.

 [Architectural Design and Functional Specification](design-specifications.md) describes the high-level architectural design of the KSR Signer software, describing the security domains and functions maintained by the software.